akelshareif/fiscally/znotes.md

 -   Import `flask` and `flask_sqlalchemy` and then instantiate SQLAlchemy with the `db` variable.
 -   Make a flask application factory function named `create_app` and pass in `test_config=None` as an argument.
 -   Inside the factory function, instantiate the flask app and `app.config`
+-   `app.config` ideally should be set with nested loops checking what kind of env var is set.
--   Connect the app and the database as usual
+-   Connect the app and the database as usual.
--   Within `with app.app_context():` import your blueprints and create the database tables
+-   Within `with app.app_context():` import your blueprints and create the database tables.
--   Register the blueprints and return the flask app object
+-   Register the blueprints and return the flask app object.

 ## `config.py`